 Based on these considerations, data is stored in different tiers.

 Bias in AI is becoming an increasing concern among businesses.
-For instance, studies show that AI-enabled facial recognition systems show more erroneous results for darker skin women, men, and children as compared to people of lighter color.
+For instance, studies show that AI-enabled facial recognition systems yield more erroneous results for individuals of darker skin color, including women, men, and children, compared to those with lighter skin color.

 Comments